 Cost of client acquisition (COCA) is also sometimes called CAC or client acquisition cost.
-Some companies substitute the word customer for client.
-Your average cost of client acquisition is the fully loaded cost of marketing and sales that your company is investing to acquire a single client.
+Some companies substitute the word customer for the client.
+Your average client acquisition cost is the fully loaded cost of marketing and sales that your company invests to acquire a single client.

 Let's say your company has three full-time equivalents in marketing and ten or fifteen full-time equivalents in sales.
-Add up all the base salaries, the commissions, the bonuses, you fully load that in, taking into account taxes and benefits.
-Then take into account all of the out-of-pocket expenses you have for trade shows, sponsorships, pay-per-click advertising, and digital marketing.
+Add up all the base salaries, commissions, and bonuses, and you fully load that in, considering taxes and benefits.
+Then consider all of the out-of-pocket expenses you have for trade shows, sponsorships, pay-per-click advertising, and digital marketing.

 Add all of that up to come up with a total number for a particular time period.
-In that time period, you go back look in your CRM system and your e-commerce platform to figure out how many new customers your company has generated or acquired in that same time period.
-Take that big number, what you spend and fully loaded marketing and sales costs in that time period, and divide by the number of customers that were brought on board that during that time period.
+In that time period, you go back and look at your CRM system and your ecommerce platform to figure out how many new customers your company has generated or acquired in that same time period.
+Take that big number, what you spend, and fully loaded marketing and sales costs in that time period, and divide by the number of customers that were brought on board during that time period.
 You’ll arrive at an average cost of client acquisition.

-All of those impact what you can afford to invest in average cost of client acquisition.
-But what we find across the board is that companies that are new to digital marketing, content marketing, and inbound marketing that really aren't thinking about their full sales funnel, many times they're not tracking this number at all, or they've never made investments that actually scale this.
-I can tell you without a doubt, if you ever watch the reality TV show Shark Tank, and you're used to hearing the kind of questions that participants on that TV show get from Mr. Wonderful, Kevin O'Leary, Mark Cuban, or any of the others, they always ask what does it cost for you to gain a new customer?
-What does cost for you to acquire a new customer?
+All of those impact your ability to invest in the average client acquisition cost.
+But what we find across the board is that companies that are new to digital marketing, content marketing, and inbound marketing that really aren't thinking about their full sales funnel; many times, they're not tracking this number at all, or they've never made investments that actually scale this.
+I can tell you without a doubt if you ever watch the reality TV show, Shark Tank.
+You're used to hearing the kind of questions that participants on that TV show get from Mr. Wonderful, Kevin O'Leary, Mark Cuban, or any of the others, they always ask what does it cost for you to gain a new customer?
+What does it cost for you to acquire a new customer?